sthuy9804/msu-cse-outreach.github.io/index.md

 The Department of Computer Science and Engineering at Michigan State University is committed to empowering the next generation of leaders in technology through K-12 outreach.

-Tomorrow's future begins in today's classrooms.
+Technology's future begins in today's classrooms.

 ## Mission